A Little History

 I can’t be sure of all I’ll be relaying, but hopefully you’ll catch sight of a wonder or two.

-However you classify my stories, their images, I hope, will enlighten you about a heavenly Father who hears and respects you.
+However you classify my stories, (some are now fiction, too) their images, I hope, will enlighten you about a heavenly Father who hears and respects you.
 Including your decision to ignore Him.

 Still, his whisper is the chime in your heartbeat.